 - We can reduce the use of plastic bags and carry jute bags and paper bags to carry items from the market.

 - We can reduce the use of plastic containers for storing food and other items and use more durable materials like metal.

 - We can avoid using takeaway food containers.

 - We can use discarded bottles and jars to store food items and water.

-- We can reuse the plastic bags whenever possible, keeping safety and hygiene in mind.
+- We can reuse plastic bags whenever possible, keeping safety and hygiene in mind.

 - We can use broken artefacts and create something new with our own creativity, e.g. discarded water bottles can be used as containers as shown in the figure below.

 - We can give the old plastic chairs and jars for a recycle and support the cause by using recycled items.

 - We can try using recyclable plastic bags whenever possible.

 Apart from these techniques, we can make changes in our daily lifestyle to make a huge difference towards